 Once you pinpoint communication styles, you can invest in employee professional development.
 Resources such as courses, mentoring, and workshops help employees improve their communication.

 Team Communication Strategies for the Distributed Workforce

 On any remote team, fluid communication is going to take effort.
-Your entire team must be bought into communicating on a superior level.
-The right technology can help, but currently, there is not a platform that can completely resolve remote team friction.
+Your entire team must be bought into communicating on a superior level, and the right technology can help.